jenningszheng/leetcode/README.md

 # leetcode
-my solution of leetcode's problem
+My solution of leetcode's problem.
+You can find the detail of solution in my blog [jenningszheng.com](https://jenningszheng.com).